Approach to Growing Leaders

 A signature characteristic of Ascension students is compassion.
 This trait is nurtured by providing a myriad of opportunities for students to participate in service projects each year.
 Local and global outreach programs help students to understand some of the issues facing our world and how they can be part of the solution.
 Some examples include packing lunches for Lutheran Social Services to distribute to the homeless in our community, a student-led book drive so children at a Title 1 school have summer reading, and supporting projects in Africa through the Gifts of Hope campaign.
 Experiential learning opportunities raise the students’ awareness of issues faced in countries around the world.

 A culture of leadership permeates our campus.
-Students learn leadership traits through a curriculum called “Habitudes” and are given tangible opportunities to build upon these principles at each grade level.
 Their confidence is built as effective communicators through participation in speech meets, leading and singing in chapel, and giving oral presentations.
 Students are encouraged in the area of entrepreneurial leadership through integrated programs such as our annual tomato sales project.
 Student Ambassadors, Student Council, and Athletics all offer leadership opportunities for middle school students.
 They also engage in special leadership workshops and each year embark on an outdoor education trip (grades 5-8) culminating in an 8th-grade trip to Washington D.C.